stypr/flagchecker/README.md

 This idea was inspired by the way flags were generated in the Korean domestic CTF contest called [Cyber Conflict Exercise](https://www.cstec.kr/cce2020/).

 I decided to create this from the scratch.
+Moduls were tested in version 4.15, 4.19, 5.8, 5.11.

 ## Directory structure